Stage 4: Transition to Scale

-Peace and Resilience, Digital Finance and Economic Empowerment
+Peace and Resilience, Digital Finance, Economic Empowerment and 5 MoreSEE ALL

 Measuring the impact of natural disasters real-time is key to improve resilience.
 It is necessary to assess the impact not only physically but its social-economic and psychological impact.
 Also, the resilience needs financial mechanisms that require precise quantification of all the dimensions of the disaster.
 Humanitarian organizations need this information real-time and in a reliable way.

 Using big data and open data to solve this problem opens new opportunities for humanitarian stakeholders.
 Big data provides reliable fingerprints of the social and physical impact of the disaster that cannot be mistaken or misused.
 Big Data also allows real-time quantification provided data sharing mechanisms.
 Our approach tackles this problem with a responsible protocol to access privacy-risky data in a secure way.

 Affected population, UN, governments and humanitarian stakeholders.
 They all can benefit from accurate quantification of disasters impact.
 In Africa, WFP has a spin-off for resilience finance called ARC which are partners.

 This project would help to create a reliable information flow and create resilience networks that would help all the population of the affected areas in a sustainable and trustful way

 Mission and Vision